MicrosoftDocs/common-data-model-and-service/entity-reference/entity-tables/purchasing.md

 ms.assetid: "b332c83a-cd81-41c0-8ca5-4cd8da77cccf"
 ---

-# Purchasing
+# Purchasing reference
 ## PurchaseOrder (Purchase order) Entity
-A first offer for a commercial engagement that the company issues to a supplier.
-The PurchaseOrder entity indicates the types, quantities, prices, and delivery timelines for products and services.
+An offer for a commercial engagement issued by the company to a vendor to make a purchase.

 Field | Description
 ---|---